bhbmaster/rhood/README.md

 ## EXTRA INFORMATION ABOUT ORDERS

 To view all of the information returned from the robinhood API about every order run it with --extra option or --csv option (csv saves the same information).
-This extra information is ommited during normal operations as we are only concerned with each orders: date, price, amount, state.
+This extra information is omitted during normal operations as we are only concerned with each orders: date, price, amount, state.

 ```
 python rhood.py --all-info --extra              # Can use extra when all info is shown.